Moat423/42miniRT/description.md

 #### on a sphere

+##### how to map

+we get a picture, that is rectangular. for simplicity, we will use a normal picture and do an equirectagular projection. that is like wrapping a normal map (let's say a world map) around a globe and wrinkling it at the top and bottom so it kind of fits.

+pictures explaining this can be found here: https://medium.com/@Ksatese/advanced-ray-tracer-part-4-87d1c98eecff

-so calculating  the tangent on a sphere is like this:
+mapping 3d to 2d works like this then: calculating  the tangent on a sphere is like this:
 This calculation works well along the equator but becomes problematic near the poles.
 It assumes the tangent is always horizontal (y=0), which is only true at the equator.
 ```C
 	//	SIMPLE CALCULATION (this will assume there is a plane at this point on the sphere)